 Well, that's not true, because process p-1 didn't have to send.
 So that process receives, freeing up process p-2.
 So then process p-2 can receive its message from process p-3 and so on.

-This kind of problem can be fixed by using MPI_Isend() and MPI_Irecv() which do immediate sends and recieves with no wait.
+This can be fixed by using MPI_Isend() and MPI_Irecv() which send the data immediately without waiting for confirmation of receipt.